Everything you need to know about cooking with cinnamon, including the different varieties or cinnamon (and which one

-There are quite a few varieties of this cozy spice, but the ones we really care about fall into 2 main camps:
+There are quite a few varieties of cinnamon, but the ones we really care about fall into 2 main camps:

 Cinnamomum Cassia (aka Saigon, Chinese, or Korintje): This is the most common type of cinnamon, with strong and spicy notes.
 Due to an unpredictable amount of coumarin (a naturally occurring blood-thinner that can be dangerous in large amounts), you shouldn’t eat large amounts of this variety in one sitting.
 You can distinguish this variety by its’ large, thick quills.

 Cinnamomum Verum (aka Ceylon, Sri Lanka, Mexican, or true): This alternative cinnamon, has a more mellow flavor.
 Its’ bark is yellowish, and the quills are delicate and flaky.
 This variety has much lower levels of coumarin, and is therefore safer to consume in large quantities (this cinnamon is dog friendly too!).

 How to select cinnamon

 Cassia is available in most North American groceries.
 If you’re looking for Ceylon, you may need to head to specialty ethnic stores or shop online.

 Stick form will last longer than ground (optimally around 1 year stick vs 6 months ground).
 Store it in a tightly sealed glass container in a cool, dark place.

 per 2 teaspoons ground cinnamon

 - Calories: 25

 - Fiber: 5.3 g, 25% of Daily Value (DV)